On the use of senders for asymmetric tuples of cliques in Ramsey theory: Preliminaries

+\begin{definition}[Distinguishable]\thlabel{def:distinguishable} Let $q\geq 2$ and $\cT=(H_1,\ldots,H_q)$ be a $q$-tuple of graphs.
+For any graph $F$, define $X_F\subseteq[q]$ to be the set $X_F=\set*{i\in[q] : H_i\cong F}$.
+We say that $(H_1,\ldots,H_q)$ is \emph{distinguishable} if, for any graph $F$ such that $X_F\neq\emptyset$, the following hold: \begin{enumerate} \item There exists a safe $X_F$-determiner for $\cT$. \item If $\size{X_F}>1$, then there exist safe positive and negative $X_F$-senders for $\cT$. \end{enumerate} \end{definition} When working with tuples of cliques, we will often simplify notation and write $X_i$ instead of $X_{K_{t_i}}$.
 For example, by the above discussion we know that symmetric tuples $(H,\dots, H)$, where $H$ is 3-connected or isomorphic to a cycle, are distinguishable, and that pairs of non-isomorphic 3-connected graphs are distinguishable.
 As explained above, if $X\cap X_F$ is a nontrivial subset of $X_F$ for some graph $F$, then no $X$-sender or $X$-determiner can exist (as we can simply permute the colors in $X_F$).
 Therefore, a tuple of graphs is distinguishable if the ``most restrictive'' possible gadgets exist.

 We are ready to state our main result, establishing that any tuple consisting of nontrivial cliques is distinguishable.

 \begin{theorem}\thlabel{thm:main_existence} Let $q\geq2$ and $t_1\geq \ldots \geq t_q\geq 3$.
 The tuple $(K_{t_1}, \dots, K_{t_q})$ is distinguishable. \end{theorem}